microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Clear-MgBetaApplicationVerifiedPublisher.md

 # Clear-MgBetaApplicationVerifiedPublisher

 ## SYNOPSIS
-Unset the the verifiedPublisher previously set on an application, removing all verified publisher properties.
+Unset the verifiedPublisher previously set on an application, removing all verified publisher properties.
 For more information, see Publisher verification.
+This API is available in the following national cloud deployments.

 ## SYNTAX